My-dog-Bubbles/Query_Debugging/README.md

 # Query_Debugging

 Question 1:
-The error occurred when the group function was used because a group by function is not allowed so you need a sub query.
-Using a group by function gives you an error because ---
+The error occurred when the group function was used because you did not include name as one of the columns that you want to selecte.

 Question 2:
 The error occurred because you have to use a bridge table.
 They bridge table is needed because boohbah_id and stand_id have no connections.
 This means you cannot set them equal to each other.